 1. Centralized management through a platform

 With Tulip, IT manages a platform, not individual applications.
-This makes it possible to ensure security, compliance, and best practices are followed across every production line in every site.
-And because engineers build applications themselves, you can
+This makes it possible to ensure security, compliance, and best practices are followed across every production line on every site.
+IT set roles, permissions, and approval, and engineers build applications within predefined constraints.

 2. Global application standards

 One concern we hear frequently from manufacturing IT leaders is a fear that applications will run wild.
 Individual apps will grow and grow until they’re too unwieldy to manage.
 Or each team, department, or site will follow different standards.
 This lack of harmonization makes it impossible to compare performance between sites and creates inefficiencies as groups try to reinvent the wheel.